CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 - Condition: #define SORTMATERIAL 0 & 1 #define STREAM_COMPACTION 0 & 1 (pathtrace.cu)

 ### Feature 10: Russian Roulette
 This feature terminates less important rays early in the path tracing process.The following chart shows that Russian roulette terminates rays that are unlikely to contribute to the final image and reduces the computational load slightly.
-The close scene is slower than open scene is because rays are likely bounce more times in close scene.
+The close scene is slower than open scene is because rays tend to bounce more times in close scene.

 #### Russian Roulette Performance evaluation
 ![](./img/Russian%20Roulette.png)
 - Labels